-If you are looking to run your secret santa online, this is the place to start.
-Getting presents and gift exchanges are a fun tradition for holiday get togethers and having some mystery involved brings it to another level.
-Figuring out gifting assignments for everyone in the group to both give and receive anonymously can be a headache, but that’s exactly what a secret santa generator is for!
+If you are looking to run your secret santa game online (with a secret santa generator), this is the place to start.
+Gift exchanges are a fun tradition for the holidays and having some mystery involved brings it to another level.
+Traditionally, secret santa names are picked out of a hat in-person but nowadays, it's often difficult to get all players in the same room at the same time, so moving it to an online secret santa generator is a great idea.

 Secret Santa is a Western Christmas tradition thought to have been started by millionaire philanthropist, Larry Dean Stewart.
 Stewart is rumored to have roamed the streets every December, anonymously handing out money to people.
 It’s estimated that over 26 years, he gave away $1.3 million to people in need and kept his identity a secret until 2006, earning himself the nickname “Secret Santa”.